hashicorp/terraform/website/source/docs/providers/azurerm/r/loadbalancer_probe.html.markdown

 * `name` - (Required) Specifies the name of the Probe.
 * `resource_group_name` - (Required) The name of the resource group in which to create the resource.
-* `location` - (Required) Specifies the supported Azure location where the resource exists.
 * `loadbalancer_id` - (Required) The ID of the LoadBalancer in which to create the NAT Rule.
 * `protocol` - (Optional) Specifies the protocol of the end point.
 Possible values are `Http` or `Tcp`.
 If Tcp is specified, a received ACK is required for the probe to be successful.
 If Http is specified, a 200 OK response from the specified URI is required for the probe to be successful.
 * `port` - (Required) Port on which the Probe queries the backend endpoint.
 Possible values range from 1 to 65535, inclusive.